FARI-brussels/TE-technical-documentation/docs/components.rst

 3. Insert the SD card into the SBC and power it on.
 4. When prompted, set the root and user passwords to `fari.brussels` and choose `fari` as the username.
 Note: The default keyboard layout is QWERTY.
 5. Select `bash` as the default shell.
-6. During the initial setup, opt to skip Wi-Fi connection and locale generation (skip locales 154).
+6. During the initial setup, opt to skip Wi-Fi connection and locale generation (skip generation locales).

 Initial System Update and Package Installation
 ``````````````````````````````````````````````